strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 In the previous version of MirrorMaker, the topic name in the source cluster is automatically created in the downstream cluster.
 Fine, to a point.
 But there is no distinction between _Topic-1.Partition-1_ in the source cluster and _Topic-1.Partition-1_ in the target cluster.
-Essentially, you are limited to _active/passive_ synchonization.
+Essentially, you are limited to _active/passive_ synchronization.
 MirrorMaker 2.0 solves this by introducing the concept of _remote_ topics.

 _Remote_ topics are created from the originating cluster by the `MirrorSourceConnector`.